 2. Locate the hinges (or hinge marks if the door is missing).
 If they’re to your left, it’s a left-hand door.
 Hinges on the right indicate a right-hand door.

 3. Open the door.
 If you push it away, it is an inswing.
-A door that needs to be pulled to open is called a reverse door.
+A door that requires pulling to open is called a reverse door.

 At this point, you may be wondering why it really matters.
 A door is just a plank, after all, can’t you just flip it around anyway you need to?
 The answer is yes—and no. It depends on whether you need a slab or prehung door, as there are differences between the two.

-Pre-hung doors are already attached by hinges to a frame that’s ready to set in a rough doorway opening.
-They are the type of door that is mostly commonly chosen for new construction.
+Pre-hung doors come with hinges attached to a frame that is ready to install in a rough doorway opening.
+Most commonly, people choose this type of door for new construction.

 Because hinges have been pre-attached, the swing and hand of a pre-hung door are already determined.
 You can’t simply turn the door upside down if you want it to swing the other way, especially if the door is pre-finished or has design elements, like glass panels.

-Slab doors are basically planks with holes and impressions already drilled for hardware, but they are not yet attached to a frame.
-Slabs are typically used for replacing interior doors.
-Slabs can be finished or unfinished.
+Slab doors are essentially planks with pre-drilled holes and impressions for hardware, but they are not yet attached to a frame.
+People typically use slabs to replace interior doors.
+You can finish slabs or leave them unfinished.

 Take a look in your place of business.
 Chances are good that every single door in the building is a right-hand inswing.
-Left-hand inswings or reverse doors are generally chosen only when function or safety demands.
+People generally choose left-hand inswings or reverse doors only when function or safety require it.

 For example: